Photo by Brianna Park

 PETER S. SHIN (b.
 1991) is a composer and visual artist whose music thrives on reacting to matters of national identity, social belonging, and other contemporary issues through his Korean-American lens.

-Recent highlights include a 2017 Aspen Music Festival composition fellowship, the 2017/18 New York Youth Symphony “First Music” Orchestra Commission with a Carnegie Hall premiere in 2018, the 2017 New Jersey Symphony Orchestra Edward T. Cone Composition Institute led by Steven Mackey at Princeton University, and a 2017 Cohan Collective residency led by Robert Cohan of the Martha Graham Dance Company.
+Recent honors include a 2017/18 Fulbright Research Grant to South Korea in order to compose an orchestral work at Seoul National University, a 2017 Aspen Music Festival composition fellowship, the 2017/18 New York Youth Symphony “First Music” Orchestra Commission for Carnegie Hall in 2018, selection in the 2017 New Jersey Symphony Orchestra Edward T. Cone Composition Institute led by Steven Mackey at Princeton University, a 2017 Cohan Collective residency led by Robert Cohan of the Martha Graham Dance Company, and finalist in the 2017 BMI Student Composer Awards.
 Other highlights include performances with the University of Southern California Thornton Symphony Orchestra, a saxophone quartet concerto with the University of Michigan Symphony Orchestra, Juilliard, TEDx, the Bill T. Jones/Arnie Zane Dance Company, and an Honorable Mention in the 2016 ASCAP Morton Gould Young Composer Awards for his saxophone quartet, “MASS HYSTERIA,” (finalist in 2014).
 Peter is also developing the new music collective, Feral Bodies, debuting in 2017.

 He participated in the 2016 League of American Orchestras "Essentials of Orchestra Management" Seminar with 30 other young professionals in the orchestra field in an intensive workshop with guest faculty from the best orchestras across the country.
 Through this seminar, he was introduced to Youth Orchestra LA at Heart of Los Angeles (YOLA at HOLA), a music program dedicated to the musical training of underserved youth, where Peter helped establish the composition program and currently volunteer teaches.
 He also has an ongoing mentorship with Ruth Eliel—former Executive Director of the Los Angeles Chamber Orchestra and the Colburn Foundation—through the USC Thornton Board of Councilors Mentorship Program which consists of leading music industry professionals in the Los Angeles area.